win20-official/Sokobot-Slash/README.md

 ## Features
 ### Infinite levels
-The maps in Sokobot are randomly generated, increasing in difficulty as you progress.
+The maps in Sokobot-Slash are randomly generated, increasing in difficulty as you progress.
 ### Varied controls
-Sokobot has multiple control options to improve the player's experience, including reactions and wasd commands!
+Sokobot-Slash has multiple control options to improve the player's experience, including reactions and wasd commands!
 ### Simultaneous games
 Thanks to the power of Java HashMaps™️, multiple users can use the bot at the same time without interfering with one another.
 ### Custom prefixes ``New!``